London Youlan Qin Society: Meetings and activities

 The main activities the society holds are regular bi-monthly yaji (informal gatherings of qin enthusiasts) (Note: One group, the Boston Qin Society, describes yaji as, "public performances and lectures called Yaji ... held with the hopes of educating and familiarizing the public with the art of guqin.
 Yaji focus not only on the musical tradition and repertoire of guqin but also on the traditions of various other Chinese arts.) as well as the occasional concert and the yearly guqin music summer school in association with (before 2011) the Asian Music Circuit at the Royal Academy of Music, London.

 The early yaji were usually held at a house of a member, the majority of which was held in Twickenham.
-Since 2011, almost all yaji are now held at SOAS.
+Since 2011, almost all yaji are now held at SOAS, with meetings moved temporarily online during the COVID-19 lockdowns.

 Though it is primarily based in London, the society may hold meetings at other places in the UK for special occasions.
 One such meeting was held at Oxford University in 2004.
 On average, around 10 – 20 members attend for each meeting though for special events, such as when a famous qin master comes over from China, the number of attendees increase significantly.

 A concert is held at least once a year, usually coinciding with the summer schools.
 Other than this, concerts are usually held to coincide with special events, sometimes at museum exhibitions or a festival etc.

 The Society has an AGM in January every year and its meeting are mostly held at SOAS since 2011.